evanharmon/in-mono/headspace/kubernetes/kubernetes-storage-volumes-emptydir.md

 - volume type is ephemeral
 - tied to specific Node running container
 - volume deleted when Pod is removed from node
+- if node has limited disk, emptyDir could be stored in RAM
+- if pod has high memory request, emptyDir may get stored in RAM

 ## Example